Me Against the Music: Composition and remixes

 "Me Against the Music" is a dance-pop and hip hop song with "funky guitar riffs" and "rapid-fire singing".
 The song features Madonna, but was constructed as a duet after she was added to the track.
 Spears and Madonna trade lines during the verses, and Madonna sings solo in the bridge.
 Stewart described the sound as "half-rapping, half-singing" and "beat-driven".
 According to the sheet music published at Musicnotes.com, "Me Against the Music" is set in a moderate dance beat, with a tempo of 120 beats per minute.
 Spears's vocal range span from the low-note of G_{2} to the high-note of B_{4}.
 Gavin Mueller of Stylus Magazine deemed Spears's vocals as "sexy and sultry" and compared them to those of Prince.

 In the song, Spears and Madonna sing of the pleasures of letting go on the dancefloor, in lyrics such as "I'm up against the speaker / Trying to take on the music / It's like a competition".
 Spears explained the concept of the song as "basically about just going to a club and letting yourself go and battling with whoever is around you and battling against the music as well."
 Magnet continued, saying, "Like she was hearing the music and trying to out-dance the track or out-beat the drum or out-pluck the guitar.
 It's as if she's in the club, losing herself in the music."
 William Shaw of Blender stated Madonna's verse could be interpreted as her passing the baton to a new talent, as well as "a taunt from the old guard to the uptight youngster."

 A number of remixes were commissioned by Jive Records to accompany the release.
 The Australian CD singles included remixes by artists such Peter Rauhofer, Rishi Rich, Passengerz and Terminalhead.
 The US CD single also contained remixes by Trak Starz, Gabriel & Dresden, Bloodshy & Avant and Kanye West.
 The Rishi Rich's Desi Kulcha Remix was later included in the track list of In the Zone.
 The remix removes the original melody of the song and adds a clattering backbeat and Punjabi shouts.
 Kelefa Sanneh of The New York Times called the remix "excellent", noting that it is "so frenetic you barely notice Ms. Spears and Madonna – it's odd to hear two such ubiquitous figures sounding so anonymous."
-There are two remixes released which do not feature Madonna; the Bloodshy & Avant's Chix Mix was released on Spears's first EP accompanying the Britney Spears: In the Zone video, while the DragonMan Remix appears on the Dare for More Pepsi promotional CD, the New Divas 2004 compilation album and the Japan Tour edition of Glory.
+There are two remixes released which do not feature Madonna; Bloodshy & Avant's Chix Mix was released on Spears's first EP accompanying the Britney Spears: In the Zone video, while the DragonMan Remix appears on the Dare for More Pepsi promotional CD, the New Divas 2004 compilation album and the Japan Tour edition of Glory.
+Both remixes feature a rap performed by the song's co-writer Penelope Magnet in place of Madonna's bridge.
 Spears had also contacted Outkast to remix "Me Against the Music" but the remix was not released.